kilpp/devops-pocs/deployment-system-poc/DevOps Deployment System Documentation.md

 ## 7. Integration Testing and Monitoring Validation

 Integration testing was performed to verify the deployment.
 The Jenkins pipeline successfully deployed the application.
-OpenTofu automated tests were validated.
-However, due to sandbox environment limitations, direct verification of Prometheus collecting metrics from the application and Grafana displaying these metrics was not possible.
+OpenTofu automated tests were validated